frederic-perez/AmE-dictionary/data/idioms.md

 __a gong show__
 __a good scout__ An honest, affable, reliable, and trustworthy person. _Your dad’s a good scout, you know that?
 He’s helped me out of so many jams without even thinking twice._
 __a good turn__ An action that is beneficial to another person in some way.
+__a good voice to beg bacon__ Used to mock someone’s voice as being strange, unpleasant, or inadequate (e.g., for singing).
+Bacon, being a dietary staple in older times, was often used as a metaphor for financial stability or wealth; having the voice of one who must “beg bacon,” then, means having a harsh voice, like someone who is undernourished. _Did you hear the way that singer was screeching last night?
+I’m glad we didn’t stay too long, he had a good voice to beg bacon._
 __a great deal__
 __a great many__ A very large number of (people, things, etc.).
 __a hard pill to swallow__ Something, especially a fact or piece of news, that is unpleasant or difficult but which is unavoidable or must be accepted.